nodejscn/node-api-cn/n-api/asynchronous_thread_safe_function_calls.md

 JavaScript functions can normally only be called from a native addon's main thread.
-If an addon creates additional threads, then N-API functions that require a `napi_env`, `napi_value`, or `napi_ref` must not be called from those threads.
+If an addon creates additional threads, then Node-API functions that require a `napi_env`, `napi_value`, or `napi_ref` must not be called from those threads.